 - No Exposure: You can only list on the ForSaleByOwner.com website.
 It does not get syndicated to other real estate websites like Trulia, Zillow, Realtor.com.

-- Lack of Technology: It can be time-consuming and demanding to manage the listings, showings, negotiations, and paperwork.
+- Lack of Technology: It can be difficult to manage showings, negotiations, and the paperwork for selling a house without a Realtor manually.

 - Lead for Rocket Homes: Your listing information is shared with Rocket Homes agents.
 They may frequently contact you to solicit MLS listings.